 I began using Imago in 1991, became a Certified Imago Relationship Therapist in1996, an Advanced Clinician in 2006, a Certified Couples Workshop Presenter in 2009 and a Certified Individuals Workshop Presenter in 2014.
 In addition to Imago, I am trained in Emotionally Focused Couple Therapy - Completion of EFT Basic Externship.
 I also have training in PACT Couple Therapy - I am a Level II PACT Couple Therapist.
 PACT is the Psychobiological Approach to Couple Therapy - in this approach we focus on helping couples create secure functioning partnerships.
-I find both PACT and EFT blend well with and compliment Imago to help create emotional safety, to enhance and deepen empathy and connection and to offer a more comprehensive couple therapy experience.
+I am Level 1 Trained in IFS - Internal Family Systems - Therapy.
+I find IFS, PACT and EFT blend well with and compliment Imago to help create emotional safety, to enhance and deepen empathy and connection and to offer a more comprehensive couple therapy experience.
 I have been introduced to and am also Level 1 trained in Gottman Couple Therapy.

 Two modalities I've trained in that I find very helpful and incorporate into my work are Interactive Guided Imagery and Voice Dialogue/The Psychology of The Selves.
 I also utilize study and skills in the areas of Interpersonal Neurobiology and Mindfulness Practice; in particular, I am excited about how these modalities validate and enhance couple therapy work.